-Unless you’re extremely lucky and interviews are flooding in, you need to do a lot of work to position yourself to land good-fit job interviews.
+Unless you’re extremely lucky and interviews are flooding in, you’ll need to do a lot of work to get more executive job interviews.

-Like many executive job seekers, he didn’t have a handle on the strategies he needed to embrace to master the new world of executive job search . . . to get a foot in the door.
+Too many executive job seekers don’t have a handle on the strategies needed to master the new world of job search.
+No wonder they have a hard time getting a foot in the door.

 1. Do the Critical Initial Targeting and Research Work

 You need to determine which companies and/or organizations you’re targeting, what current needs they have that you are qualified to help them problem-solve, and what makes you a best-fit to help them.

 - Know which people are best to ask for help.

 - Clearly communicate what specific kind of job you want, in which companies, so people can help you meet your career goals.

 - Tell people specifically how you can help the companies you want to work for.

 2. Identify the Right Relevant Keywords and Phrases